Michael Travesser / Wayne Bent — Strong City

 News about Strong City

-News & News Archive: Strong City.
-Latest entries:
+News Archive: Strong City.

-Documentary: End of the World Cult
+Documentary video: End of the World cult

 On Dec.
 12, 2007, British TV station Channel 4 broadcast a documentary about Michael Travesser (real name: Wayne Bent) — leader of Strong City (more recently referred to as “The Lord Our Righteousness Church”).